 Sustainable landscaping uses multiple management strategies that seek to reduce negative impacts on the environment while maintaining aesthetically pleasing landscapes.
 Join us via GoToWebinar to learn management strategies and practices that you can implement to provide beautiful, functional and environmentally friendly landscapes for your customers.
 Attendees can choose to attend either of these half-day sessions, or the entire two-day program.

 Pesticide & Professional Credits

-4 pesticide contact hours for categories 29, 36, and Applicators License.
+For EACH DAY, 2 pesticide contact hours for categories 29, 36, and Applicators License.

-|8:30 AM||Effective Ways to Attract and Support Pollinators in Managed Landscapes
+|8:30 AM||Effective Ways to Attract And Support Pollinators in Managed Landscapes

 This presentation will discuss proven ways of attracting and supporting pollinators in managed landscapes.
 Information provided will include best management practices for pollinators as well as information on plant selection.